 Are local spirits safe?

 Many of the cheaper bars use local spirits.
 These can cause bad hangovers and in some cases alcohol poisoning.
 If the prices are too good to be true, they probably are.

 Should I get a local SIM card?

 Prepaid sims cost very little and 150,000 IDR ($15) of credit should last you at least a week or two.
-This way you can use transport apps, google maps, and refer online guides while out and about.
+This way you can use transport apps, google maps, and refer online guides while out and about and not on WiFi.
 Pre Paid Credit is called Pulsa.
 Ask for a data only package or data plus calls.
 Some phone sellers will not be able to issue a local SIM for a phone that was not purchased in Indonesia.

-But most of the cafes / restaurants / hotels will have WIFI WHATS APP is the best way to message with drivers, each other, or Balinese suppliers during your stay.
+As most of the cafes / restaurants / hotels will have WIFI WHATS APP is the best way to message with drivers, each other, or Balinese suppliers during your stay.
 You keep your Australian / or home country phone number and make calls / messages for free using WHATS APP.